-- Stepping out of our job role to support a colleague - Attending an event out of hours or a meeting we'd really rather skip. - Giving honest feedback where it's needed. - Fulfilling our job duties so that they positively impact other parts of Fight for Peace. - Valuing everyone equally and being curious about other people's jobs.
+- Stepping out of our job role to support a colleague - Attending an event out of hours or a meeting we'd really rather skip - Giving honest feedback where it's needed - Fulfilling our job duties so that they positively impact other parts of Fight for Peace - Valuing everyone equally and being curious about other people's jobs and those who support our work.
+This means embodying the spirit of partnership working recognising the insight and strengths of partners; facilitating opportunities for collaboration, big and small; sharing our learning; championing the work of our partners and providing support to smaller organisations to thrive; and being open and transparent in our communication.
+Crucially, it also means expecting of our partners the same high standards that we expect of ourselves, both in behaviour and commitment to young people.
+This demands that we are robust in using our values to determine the partners we choose to stand alongside.
+Genuine, respectful partnership working generates greater impact for our communities and young people.